 - Register for the 4-week online course, "Teaching & Learning in the Diverse Classroom" and consider taking it with a friend or in a learning community.

-- The Center for the Integration of Research, Teaching and Learning has resources on issues of inclusivity in the classroom and other resources related to diversity.
+The Center for the Integration of Research, Teaching and Learning has resources on issues of inclusivity in the classroom and a STEM-related inclusive teaching course.

 - The Association of American Colleges and Universities’ Diversity and Democracy periodical provides information on various diversity initiatives.

 - Cornell’s Office of Academic Diversity Initiatives (OADI) and Cornell’s commitment to diversity provide information on what is going on at Cornell regarding diversity and inclusivity.

 Ambrose, S. A., Bridges, M. W., DiPietro, M., & Lovett, M.C.
 (2010).
 How learning works: Seven research-based principles for smart teaching.
 San Francisco, CA: Jossey Bass.